telerik/winforms-docs/richtextbox/features/search.md

 {{endregion}}

->warning You should have in mind that performing these actions in __DocumentContentChanged__ event handler will not only raise performance issues, but will also produce an infinite loop, as the changes of the formatting are also considered document changes.
+>caution You should have in mind that performing these actions in __DocumentContentChanged__ event handler will not only raise performance issues, but will also produce an infinite loop, as the changes of the formatting are also considered document changes.
 >

 On a side note, the find and select functionality can be extended in order to implement a replace of all occurrences matching the searched string with another string.
 Here is a sample code: